 - There is no evidence that smegma is a carcinogen and the association between smegma accumulation and penile carcinoma may be due to associated infection.

 This occurs when a tight prepuce is retracted and then unable to be replaced as the glans swells.
 This is a urological emergency.
 Always check there is no encircling foreign body constricting venous return, such as a ring, rubber band or hair.

 - A tight prepuce causes swelling when it is retracted.
 This may occur after failing to pull the foreskin forward to its natural position after cleaning or catheterisation.

 - Scarring of the prepuce after repeated forcible retraction in an attempt to 'cure' a physiological phimosis.

 - Vigorous sexual activity.

-- Penile piercing can lead to paraphimosis but the most common cause is urinary catheterisation when after inserting the catheter there is failure to replace the foreskin over glans after the procedure.
+- Penile piercing can lead to paraphimosis but the most common cause is urinary catheterisation when, after inserting the catheter, there is failure to replace the foreskin over the glans after the procedure.

 - There is oedema around the constricting band that is usually the prepuce.

 - There may be pain on erection.